Digital Transformation in Education: Key Areas and Challenges

 Learning Curve: Teachers and staff are focused on helping students and may struggle with complex technologies.

-Intuitive Tools Needed: Simple, user-friendly tools, like LeadSquared, which centralizes student information and automation, have higher adoption rates.
+Intuitive Tools Needed: Simple, user-friendly tools, like LeadSquared, which centralize student information and automation, have higher adoption rates.

 Regular Training: Schools should provide ongoing training for staff to stay updated and become comfortable with new systems.
 Partnering with technology providers can boost adoption rates.